Grayder0152/CourseCatalog/README.md

 $ pip install -r requirements.txt
 ```
 3) You can use an existing database(`db.sqlite3`) in which there are several courses or delete it and Django will create a new empty one automatically.
-4) Then you have to make migrations
+4) Then you have to make migrations(if you deleted existing database)
 ```
 $ python manage.py makemigrations
 $ python manage.py migrate